 For its part, Tritax is busy building one of the largest and most sustainable logistics buildings in Europe for retailer Amazon.
 That’s on top of the rest of the company’s extensive property portfolio.

 Income from these assets has held up exceptionally well in 2020.
 Rent collection has been around 99%.
 That has helped support the company’s dividend yield, which currently stands at approximately 3.9%.
 Analysts expect the payout to increase by about 6% in 2021, which could leave the stock yielding 4.1%.

 Considering the company’s income potential, defensive asset base, and rising demand for its services, I think buying Tritax for income in an ISA ahead of the next stock market crash could be a smart decision.

-The post Stock market crash: 2 must-own UK shares I’d buy in an ISA for the new bull market appeared first on The Motley Fool UK.
+The post Stock market crash: 2 must-own UK shares I’d buy in an ISA appeared first on The Motley Fool UK.

-Royston Wild has no position in any of the shares mentioned.
-The Motley Fool UK has recommended Hargreaves Lansdown.
+Rupert Hargreaves owns no share mentioned.
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+The Motley Fool UK owns shares of and has recommended Amazon.
+The Motley Fool UK has recommended Tritax Big Box REIT and recommends the following options: short January 2022 $1940 calls on Amazon and long January 2022 $1920 calls on Amazon.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.